Abedin Mahdavi

 Abedin Mahdavi (born October 30, 1981, in Tehran) is freelance photojournalism, international reporter subjecting war children and crisis, director and a human rights activist regarding international peace.
 He is the leader and founder of an international artists group called "Holy Children Group".

 Early life

-He has been at the scene in most war-torn areas and internationally critical places as a photojournalist and children-HIV/AIDS activist since 2001 and the main subject of his cultural-artistic activities are war children, poverty, and crisis.
-From the money he makes out of these activities, he provides these children with artistic and cultural supports in all over the world.
+Since 2001, he has worked as a photojournalist and HIV/AIDS activist in conflict-affected regions and other areas experiencing humanitarian crises.
+His cultural and artistic work has focused on war-affected children, poverty, and humanitarian crises.
+He has also used income generated from these activities to provide support to children affected by these conditions.

 Biography

 Mahdavi was born on October 29, 1981, in Tehran in NezamAbad neighborhood.

 His parents were simple teachers and he was raised in a cultural-artistic family.
 He belongs to the middle-class society of Tehran.
 His father was a teacher working in deprived areas of Tehran.
 Mahdavi received his first camera as a gift from his father at the age of 14.

 Mahdavi started photographing at the age of 14 with that camera and after learning about the art of photography, took it more seriously in Iranian Photographer House, between 1996 and 1998.
 At the age of 15, in a photographing contests among students of Tehran.
 The photo was about a teenager sitting on the sidewalk with a pair of scales beside him who fell asleep of exhaustion holding his study book with his hand.

 After getting his diploma, he was sent to the eastern borders of the country for his military service and in that time he has observed the clashes with the drug dealers and the problems of rural people and Afghan immigrants and he was touched to a great extent by the miserable scenes of low lifestyle and poverty of those people.
 He spent a lot of time along with his friend teaching Persian Alphabet to the shed dweller children until his friend was killed in a border conflict and he exercised the negative effect of war for the first time at the age of 18 in 2001.

 In 2002, he started studying film making in Iranian Youth Cinema Society and for the first time he traveled to Afghanistan in 2004 for his thesis.
 He produces and directed his first documentary movie about an Afghan child who has lost both his legs due to the explosion of anti-personnel mine.
 Members of International Committee of the Red Cross (ICRC) in Afghanistan helped him to find these children and to make an interview with them.
 Therefore, the movie was sent to the committee headquarter in Switzerland and he was honored for making the film.